10 African Countries With the Most Number of Universities

 • Promote peace education and conflict prevention and resolution at all levels of education and for all age groups.

-• Improve management of education systems and build capacity for data collection, management, analysis, communication, and use.
+• Improve the management of education systems and build capacity for data collection, management, analysis, communication, and use.

 • Create a coalition of stakeholders to facilitate and support activities resulting from the implementation of CESA 16–25.
 Of importance to higher education is the need to train well-qualified teachers and deliver continuous professional development.

-In the University rankings, Two of South Africa’s universities feature in the top 200 of the worldwide rankings: the University of Cape Town is Africa’s top university, sitting at joint 136th position, while the University of Witwatersrand occupies the joint 194th spot.
+In the university rankings, two of South Africa’s universities feature in the top 200 of the worldwide rankings: the University of Cape Town is Africa’s top university, sitting at joint 136th position, while the University of Witwatersrand occupies the joint 194th spot.

 Leave a Comment